Roman Abramovich pictured at peace talks in Istanbul after ‘suspected poisoning’

 Downing Street must approve another new licence to authorise Chelsea’s eventual sale, with the money either frozen or distributed to charitable funds to aid victims of the war in Ukraine.

-Abramovich has pledged to write off Chelsea’s £1.5billion debt, and the bidding frenzy for the club could see the eventual deal hit £3billion.
+Abramovich has pledged to write off Chelsea’s £1.5bn debt, and the bidding frenzy for the club could see the eventual deal hit £3bn.

 Chelsea’s sale has reached the point where four bidding consortiums have made a shortlist, drawn up by the Raine Group, the New York merchant bank overseeing the process.